thrutheframe/HULA_Voron/README.md

 # INSTRUCTIONS
 Please download HULA for Voron Supplementary Guide for installation.
 I do my best to double-check and test the print profile I create.
 They are up to date with whatever changes I made to the designs.

+# STEP and STL files
+1) I have included the step file to the base plates for those needing mods to fit existing mods.
+2) I will only share the STL of HULA.
+3) HULA is free to download for personal use.
+4) I recommend Orca Slicer for this project.
+The settings are prepared in the 3mf file.
+Please refer to the settings in Orca if you want to use your own preferred slicer (ie Cura)

+#CONCLUSION & CAVEAT
+As with all my designs, Prototyping and testing were conducted to ensure printability and meet my expectations.
+However, I understand it may and may not work for you.
+I request that you read all instructions before printing and installing them at your discretion.